Discovery is just the beginning

 • Annual Conference

 Every year the Society hosts a two day annual conference.
-In 2023 we will be hosting a virtual event celebrating 50 Years of the Protection of Wrecks Act.
-Tickets will be on sale in September.
-Discover more about previous events here....
+In 2023 we hosted a virtual event celebrating 50 Years of the Protection of Wrecks Act 1973.
+In November 2024 we will be in Durham hosting the "Archaeology of Waterways Conference.
+Discover more about our annual conference here....
 Read more

 • Bite-Sized Training For All